-In Dialectical Behavioral Therapy (my favourite therapeutic method), there is a concept called the Wise Mind that (simplifying here), argues the following:
+In Dialectical Behavior Therapy (one of my favourite therapeutic methods), there is a concept called the Wise Mind that (I'm simplifying here), argues the following:

 - Imagine a Venn diagram.

-- One circle encompasses the Rational Mind: the purely analytic thought, devoid of emotion.
+- One circle represents the Rational Mind: purely analytic thought, devoid of emotion.

-- The other circle encompasses the Emotional Mind: the gut feelings, acting on impulses, etc.
+- The other circle represents the Emotional Mind: gut feelings, acting on impulses, etc.

 - As we make decisions (e.g. execute behaviors), sometimes we get stuck working in one "Mind" or the other.
 This manifests as distress or disorders.